ptitSeb/box86/USAGE.md

 Usage
 ----

-There are many environnement variable to control Box86 behavour.
+There are many environment variable to control Box86 behaviour.

 ##### BOX86_LOG
 Controls the Verbose level of the log
  * 0
- * NONE : No message (exept some fatal error)
+ * NONE : No message (except some fatal error)
  * 1
  * INFO : Current default.
 Show some log
  * 2